- Students will learn Satan can still convince godly people to disobey God.

 - Students will participate in an activity to help them learn where they can go for godly advice.
 The will create “Life Emergency Cards” to reference important scriptures, advice and information to contact Godly advice-givers.

-- Students will practice using a Biblical concordance.
+- Students will practice using a Bible concordance.

 Guiding Question: How can we find godly advice like David did (even though he didn’t listen) when we need it?